Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Did you know that with the right qualifications and education, you can become an instructional designer in as little as 5 months in some cases?

 I have a background in instructional design that spans nearly 20 years, but I remember how daunting it was starting out in the field.
-I’ve leaned on my own personal experience to put together the comprehensive guide below where you’ll get an in-depth look into everything that goes into becoming an instructional designer, the qualifications and skills you need to succeed, and even how to land your first job.
+I’ve leaned on my own personal experience to put together the comprehensive guide below where you’ll get an in-depth look into everything that goes into becoming an instructional designer, the qualifications and skills you need to succeed (and how to get them with the Professional Certificate in Instructional Design from Emeritus), and even how to land your first job.

 Understanding the Role of an Instructional Designer